Optimizing your CMS Hub site for performance

 Images are prevalent on almost every page on the web.
 Images are usually the largest files on a page.
 The more images, and the larger the images, the longer your page will take to load.
-Animated images such as gifs and animated webp, also take up more space than non animated images of the same size.
+Animated images such as gifs and animated webp files also take up more space than non-animated images of the same size.
 Some image formats also are more performant than others, and better for certain scenarios.

 - The most important thing you can do is optimize your images for the web.
 Image optimization is very much a shared responsibility among both content creators and developers.
 While HubSpot converts your images to webp and you can resize images using

 - Use fewer images per page.

 - Use the right image format for the use-case.

 - Use Scalable Vector Graphics (SVGs) where possible.
 SVGs can scale in size infinitely without losing quality.
 Inlining your SVGs makes sense when you are making animations.
 In static graphics creating an SVG sprite sheet or simply treating it as a normal img element, or background image is typically better for performance.